Find out the meanings of English idioms and common sayings

 Idioms are words or phrases that are frequently used in informal daily conversation.
-Find a list of idioms below, along with their origins.
+Find a list of English idioms below, along with their origins.

 - A royal pain – an annoying person or thing

 - Battle royal – an extremely heated argument